 The Turkish railroad network has recently been opened to private operators, which creates a demand for the acquisition of rolling stock.
-Municipalities are a major player in the light rail market as more and more cities aspire to build or expand their urban transport network.
+Municipalities are a major player in the light rail market as increasingly more cities aspire to build or expand their urban transport network.
 Such infrastructure projects are usually financed by international development banks, while private finance finds a place in financing rolling stock.

 At the highest level, commercial loan agreements are governed by the Turkish Code of Obligations and the Turkish Commercial Code, and financial leasing agreements are governed by the Financial Leasing, Factoring and Finance Companies Act.
-Second-tier legislation covers issues of registration, ownership, mortgages, pledges and liens on transport assets and are different for each category of asset, as follows:
+Second-tier legislation covers issues of registration, ownership, mortgages, pledges and liens on transport assets and are different for each category of asset, as follows.

 The second-tier legislative instrument in aviation is the Turkish Civil Aviation Act.
 This Act contains provisions governing registration, ownership, mortgages and other rights in rem on aircraft.
 Recent amendments to the Act have introduced references to the Convention on International Interests in Mobile Equipment and the related Protocol to the Convention on International Interests in Mobile Equipment on Matters Specific to Aircraft Equipment, known as the Cape Town Convention and Protocol.
 The Cape Town Convention and Protocol, which were ratified by Turkey in 2011, can also be considered as a second-tier legislative instrument.
 Various provisions of the Cape Town Convention and Protocol have been implemented by way of amendments to relevant regulatory instruments, although there is still some ground to cover in this respect.

 The second-tier legislative instrument governing ship finance is the Commercial Code, and more specifically Book 5 of the Code, which is titled 'Maritime Trade'.
 This contains provisions on registration, ownership, mortgages, maritime liens and other rights in rem on ships, as well as provisions regarding enforcement of mortgages and liens.
 Second-tier legislation includes the 1993 International Convention on Maritime Liens and Mortgages.
 This was ratified by Turkey as recently as 2017.
 The ratification instrument stipulates that secondary regulations for the implementation of the Convention must be promulgated, but this is still not completed.
-On the other hand, the existing national legislation is already in line with this Convention.
+However, the existing national legislation is already in line with this Convention.